 What is a FUTA Credit Reduction?

-Sometimes a state take loans from the Federal Unemployment Trust Fund if it lacks the funds to pay unemployment insurance benefits for its residents.
+Sometimes a state takes loans from the Federal Unemployment Trust Fund if it lacks the funds to pay unemployment insurance benefits for its residents.
 If a state has outstanding loan balances for two consecutive years, the FUTA credit rate for employers in that state will be reduced until the loan is repaid, ultimately requiring employers to pay additional unemployment tax when filing Form 940 and Schedule A for 2016, which will be due by January 31, 2017.
 OnPay will be drafting for the FUTA Credit Reduction on January 19, 2017.
 You will receive an email at the beginning of January notifying you of the amount OnPay will be drafting.
-It will also be an displayed in an alert in your account.
+It will also be an alert displayed in your account.

 The reduction schedule is 0.3% for each year in arrears.
 For those states that are four years in arrears, the credit reduction is 1.2%; three years in arrears, the credit reduction is 0.9%; two years in arrears, the credit reduction is 0.6%; and one year in arrears, the credit reduction is 0.3%.